Contextual Label Projection for Cross-Lingual Structured Prediction

-For the translation model $\mathcal{T}$, we experiment with two models: (1) mBART-50 many-to-many (m2m) \cite{DBLP:conf/eacl/KongRCTGL21} and (2) Google Machine Translation (gmt).\footnote{\url{https://cloud.google.com/translate}.
-We use the free scraping tool to reduce the translation costs.} For \modelName{}, we use the relatively smaller LLM Llama-2 \cite{touvron2023llama} with 13B parameters (i.e. \texttt{llama-2-13b}) as the $\mathcal{M}$ model.
-For the prompt of $\mathcal{M}$, we use $n=2$ in-context examples.
+For the translation model $\mathcal{T}$, we experiment with the Google Machine Translation (GMT)~\cite{DBLP:journals/corr/WuSCLNMKCGMKSJL16}.\footnote{\url{https://cloud.google.com/translate}.
+We use the free scraping tool to reduce the translation costs.} For \modelName{}, we use the text-completion version of Llama-2 \cite{DBLP:journals/corr/TouvronLlama23} with 13B parameters as $\mathcal{M}$.
+We use $n=2$ in-context examples for \modelName{} prompts.
 For Awesome-align, we use the unsupervised version of their model utilizing multilingual BERT \cite{devlin-etal-2019-bert} as it provides better results \cite{chen-etal-2023-frustratingly}.~\footnote{We utilize the non fine-tuned version of EasyProject since we experiment using GMT.
 The original work also explores finetuning the machine translation model but it requires open-source access for finetuning.} Additional details are provided in Appendix~\ref{sec:appendix-implementation-details}.

-For the choice of the downstream model for intrinsic evaluation, we use the state-of-the-art model for zero-shot cross-lingual EAE: X-Gear \cite{huang-etal-2022-multilingual-generative}.
-The original X-Gear models explored two base multilingual models: mBART-50-large (mBART) \cite{DBLP:conf/eacl/KongRCTGL21} and the mT5-base (mT5) \cite{xue-etal-2021-mt5}.
-They also explored the usage of copy mechanism \cite{see2017get} to prompt the models to predict strings from the input sentence.
-In our work, we explore three versions of the X-Gear model: mBART without copy (mBART), mT5 without copy (mT5), and mT5 with copy mechanism (mT5+Copy).
-We follow similar hyperparameter settings as the original work for training and testing the models.